 Request diapers in all different sizes.
 While friends and family love to gift cute booties and onesies, if you set diapers as a "priority" item, plenty of them should come through.

-8. When you create a baby registry you’ll get a free welcome box.
+8. When you create a baby registry you'll get a free welcome box with free diapers.

 Welcome boxes will almost always contain a couple of sample packs of diapers.
 Target, Amazon, buybuyBaby, and Walmart are just a handful of many retailers who offer you a free welcome box for creating a baby registry with them.
 Why not create multiple registries and get multiple boxes?
 I've personally found that my friends and family liked the flexibility of being able to choose from multiple stores.

-9. Max out your registry baby registry perks to get free diapers and other free pregnancy stuff.
+9. Max out your baby registry perks to get free diapers and other free pregnancy stuff.

 With Amazon, for example, if you purchase $1,000 worth of items off of your baby registry you are given a credit for $100 in free diaper products, including rash creams and wipes.